MicrosoftDocs/power-automate-docs/articles/desktop-flows/premium-features.md

 ### Trial plan

 The Power Automate for desktop free trial plan is available for 90 days.
-Free users in an organization can self-service sign up for this trial through the **Start trial** option found either within the “Go premium” section of Power Automate for desktop, or the desktop flows sections of the Power Automate web portal.
+Free users in an organization can self-service sign up for this trial through the **Start trial** option found either within the **Go premium** section of Power Automate for desktop, or the desktop flows sections of the Power Automate web portal.
 Free users are also prompted to start a trial while they attempt to add the **Run a flow built with Power Automate for desktop** connector in a cloud flow.

 ### Standalone plan